mongodb/docs/source/includes/api/list-tables/restore-job-response-documents.rst

        - ``EXPIRED``
        - ``MAX_DOWNLOADS_EXCEEDED``

+   * - delivery.targetClusterId
+     - string
+     - Unique identifier of the destination cluster to perform the restore job.

+       Only present if ``delivery.methodName" : "AUTOMATED_RESTORE"``.

    * - delivery.targetDirectory
      - string
-     - Target directory to which the data should be written for an SCP restore.
+     - Target directory to which the data should be written for an :abbr:`SCP (secure copy)` restore.

        Only present if ``"delivery.methodName" : "SCP"``.

+   * - delivery.targetGroupId
+     - string
+     - Unique identifier of the project that contains the destination cluster for the restore job.

+       Only present if ``delivery.methodName" : "AUTOMATED_RESTORE"``.

    * - delivery.url
      - string
-     - The :abbr:`URL (Uniform Resource Locator)` from which the restored :term:`snapshot` data can be downloaded.
+     - :abbr:`URL (Uniform Resource Locator)` from which the restored :term:`snapshot` data can be downloaded.

        Only present if ``"delivery.methodName" : "HTTP"``.

    * - encryptionEnabled
      - boolean
-     - Indicates whether the restored :term:`snapshot` data is encrypted.
+     - Flag indicating whether the restored :term:`snapshot` data is encrypted.

    * - groupId
      - string
-     - ID of the :term:`group` that owns the restore job.
+     - Unique identifier of the :term:`group` that owns the restore job.

    * - hashes
      - object array